Coffee Table Book Publishing

 Generally, the content is meant to be read and understood by a general audience, taking a broad view of subjects in captions and small blocks of text, instead of a deeper exploration.
 The subjects can cover broad, visually appealing territory such as art, pets and other animals, architecture, and sometimes history or science.

-For self-publishers and print on demand services, clients will often be looking to create a single copy coffee table about personal topics such as family history, though some may also look to produce a book with wider appeal for the general market.
+For self-publishers and print-on-demand services, clients will often be looking to create a single copy coffee table book about personal topics such as family history, although some may also look to produce a book with wider appeal for the general market.

 Coffee Table Book History

 The current usage of the term “coffee table book” goes back at least as far as the 19th century.
 Usage of the term is often traced back to David Brower and his idea for a book series that combined nature photography with brief text on the subject.
 At the time, Brower was the executive director of the Sierra Club.
 In outlining his idea, Brower described:

 "A page size big enough to carry a given image’s dynamic.
 The eye must be required to move about within the boundaries of the image, not encompass it all in one glance."

 The first book to definitively earn the label of coffee table book was This is the American Earth, published in 1960.
 The book included photographs by Ansel Adams, as well as text by Nancy Newhall.
 The book started the “Exhibit Format” series, which went on to include 20 titles.

 Goodreads.com’s list of the best coffee table books of all time includes National Geographic: The Photographs edited by Leah Bendavid-Val, The Art Book by Phaidon Press, Ansel Adams: 400 Photographs by Ansel Adams, Los Angeles: Portrait of a City by David L. Ulin, and Diane Arbus: Revelations, by Diane Arbus.

 There are a number of challenges and special considerations for authors (or photographers) interested in publishing a coffee table book.